ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 for structural parity.

-The downloaded documents are stored under the `ait_workspace/monitoring/$PRODUCT` folder, where `$PRODUCT` is the product being monitored, e.g. `elasticsearch`, `kibana`, or `logstash`.
+The downloaded documents are stored under the `ait_workspace/monitoring/$PRODUCT` folder, where `$PRODUCT` is the product being monitored, e.g. `elasticsearch`.
 Under this folder are two sub-folders, `internal` and `metricbeat`, corresponding to the two collection approaches.
 Under each of these folders are the various types of documents collected by each collection approach.
 There is a JSON file for each type of document, and "type" here corresponds to the value of the `type` field in the indexed documents.
 The contents of each JSON file are